T99/jetbrains-settings/readme.md

 # One-off Settings

-Only settings that different from the default configuration have been included.
+Only settings that differ from the default configuration have been included.

 ## Theme (`Appearance & Behavior/Appearance/Theme`)
 Darcula